umakoz/hubot-line/README.md

 Listeners are provided for each LINE action.

 * LineImageListener - Listen image messages
+A image message has extra methods.
+(Refer to following content and previewContent section)
+    * content - a user’s image
+    * previewContent - a thumbnail preview
 * LineVideoListener - Listen video messages
+A video message has extra methods.
+(Refer to following content and previewContent section)
+    * content - a user’s video
+    * previewContent - a thumbnail preview
 * LineAudioListener - Listen audio messages
+A audio message has extra methods.
+(Refer to following content and previewContent section)
+    * content - a user’s audio
 * LineLocationListener - Listen location messages
 A location message has extra properties.
     * title - "Location data" string